Davra/MicroServices-Samples/mqtt/README.md

 # MQTT Microservice sample

+To be able to receive MQTT messages in the platform we need to set up two microservices:
+1. MQTT Broker.
+This will run an out-of-the-box MQTT broker, e.g. mosquitto.
+The devices will send messages to this service.
+2. MATT Client.
+This service will listen for new messages and process them in order to get the data into the platform.
 ## Broker

-To set up a broker a new microservice needs to be created and deployed.
+To set up a broker we need to create a new microservice and deploy it.
 Once deployed, the API can be used to update its docker image
 For example, to use mosquitto: